Skip to main content

 A summarization tool reads files and tells you what's in them.
 That's Phase 1 in isolation.
 Useful, but not transformative.
 Any consultant with a decent LLM can get summaries.

-Lou Bajuk told me he was "looking to streamline and make this intake and understanding phase more scalable."
-The key word is "scalable."
+The consultants I talk to use the word "scalable" when they describe what they want out of intake and understanding.
+That word matters.
 Summarization doesn't scale an audit practice.
 Synthesis does, because synthesis is the step that was keeping the lead consultant in every engagement for 25-30 hours.

 When synthesis runs as a structured, repeatable process, two things change: